 The board of directors is divided into three classes of directors, each class constituting approximately one-third of the total number of directors, with the classes serving staggered terms.
 At each annual meeting of shareholders, the class of directors to be elected at the meeting will be elected for a three-year term and the directors in the other two classes will continue in office.
-We believe that classified directors will help to assure the continuity and stability of the board of directors.
+We believe that classified directors will help to assure the continuity and stability of the board of directors and our business strategies and policies as determined by the board of directors.
 The use of a staggered board may delay or defer a change in control of SL Green or removal of incumbent management.